-This homeopathic herbal tea is used throughout Greece to ease symptoms of illnesses such as the common cold, sore throats and just about every ailment.
-Sideritis is commonly known as “Tsai tou Vounou” and its name is derived from the word iron, (Sideron).
+This homeopathic herbal tea is used throughout Greece to ease symptoms of illnesses, such as the common cold and sore throats among other things.
+Sideritis is commonly known as “Tsai tou Vounou,” and its name is derived from the word iron, (Sideron).

-Back in ancient Greece it was used to heal wounds caused by iron arrows and swords.
-Also Hippocrates often prescribed it as a tonic.
+Back in ancient Greece, it was used to heal wounds caused by iron arrows and swords.
+Hippocrates often prescribed it as a tonic.